Lobster Risotto with Lemon & Basil

 2 egg yolks

 1/2 cup freshly grated Parmigiano Reggiano cheese (plus more for passing at the table)

 1/2 pound cooked Maine lobster meat, chopped into 1/2" pieces

 1 lemon cut in half

-1. Add the olive oil and 4 tablespoons of butter to a wide bottom, heavy dutch oven or enamel pot.
+1. Add the olive oil and 4 tablespoons of butter to a HEAVY WIDE BOTTOMED POT.
 Cook until the butter begins to foam.